-A4.1 The table below outlines the provisions in the Companies Act 2014 corresponding to the provisions of the UK Companies Act 2006 (the Act) referred to in this FRS, unless the UK legal reference in this FRS is already footnoted with an Irish reference, or written separately in an Irish context21.
-References to the Companies Act 2014 in this FRS, including in this appendix, are to the Companies Act 2014, as amended by the Companies (Accounting) Act 2017 and the Companies (Amendment) Act 2017.
+A4.1 The tables below outline the provisions in the Companies Act 2014 corresponding to the provisions of the [UK] Companies Act 2006 (the Act) referred to in this FRS, unless the UK legal reference in this FRS is already footnoted with an Irish reference, or written separately in an Irish context24.

 Company law is structured differently in the two jurisdictions.
-The Companies Act 2014 consists of 2622 'Parts' such that:
+The Companies Act 2014 consists of 27 'Parts' such that:

-- Parts 1 to 14 (along with the relevant Schedules) apply to private companies limited by shares (LTDs); - Parts 16 to 24 cover the other types of companies under the Companies Act 2014 eg designated activity companies (DACs) and companies limited by guarantee (CLGs); and - Parts 15, 25 and 26 cover Functions of the Registrar and of Regulatory and Advisory Bodies; Miscellaneous provisions; and reports on Payments to Governments, respectively.
+- Parts 1 to 14 (along with the relevant Schedules) apply to private companies limited by shares (LTDs); - Parts 16 to 24 cover the other types of companies under the Companies Act 2014 - eg designated activity companies (DACs) and companies limited by guarantee (CLGs); and - Parts 15, 25, 26 and 27 cover Functions of the Registrar and of Regulatory and Advisory Bodies; Miscellaneous provisions; reports on Payments to Governments; and Statutory Audits, respectively.